IRA owners ages 70½ and older can make direct gifts to charity

 Are You Too Young for IRA Giving?

-For many years, advisers have been telling people that retirement accounts are the very best thing to leave to worthwhile organizations in their estate plans.
+For many years, advisors have been telling people that retirement accounts are the very best thing to leave to worthwhile organizations in their estate plans.

 People of any age can name us as a partial or 100% death beneficiary of an IRA, 401(k), 403(b) plan, or other retirement account and avoid taxes.
 You also can leave your retirement account to a trust that will pay income for life to a spouse or family member, with later benefits for our programs.
 Contact us for full details.